ettore-infn/INFN-Design-Standards/README.md

 ### Plain Text

 Use the plain text to write all the text.
-You don't need to specify a tag:
+You don't need to specify a class to use it:

 <img src="static/images/txt-plain.png" alt="Plain Text" height="40px">